mokyen/okyensourcesoftware/dmi.md

 }
 ```

-Just as we discussed before, at this level of complexity the the code doesn't look to bad.
+Just as we discussed before, at this level of complexity the the code doesn't look too bad.
 However, `FakeOutputter` will only continue to get more and more complex.
 This test will break if the signature of `Outputter` ever changes even if the RequestHandler stays the same.
 The test evaluates if the code does the right thing and the way it does that thing.

 On a side note, I have increasingly come to prefer fakes over mocks.
 Mocking frameworks are incredibly powerful, but they have their own complexities and caveats that are sometimes ignored.
 This will probably turn into its own blog someday.